kantegory/ITMO-ICT-Backend-2023/labs/K33401/Reingeverts Vadim/Laboratory Work 3/Readme.md

 ### Depot Service

 <details>
-    <summary>Unfold to see the list of all API Routes of Main Service</summary>
+    <summary>Unfold to see the list of all API Routes of Depot Service</summary>

     GET /products
     POST /products